umayrh/umayrh.github.io/_posts/2021-01-17-the-art-of-naming.md

 >
 >(C. S. Peirce. _Speculative Grammar: Propositions._)

-I hope these running notes extract some problems in knowledge creation, recognition, and organization; and summarize insights from Michael Ohl's book, "The Art of Naming" (translated by E. Lauffer, published by MIT Press).
-Ohl is a professor, and a biologist at the Natural History Museum of Berlin.
+Notes from Michael Ohl's book, "The Art of Naming" (translated by E. Lauffer, published by MIT Press).

 ## Prologue: The Beauty of Names